dair-ai/ML-Papers-of-the-Week/README.md

 | 10) **Generative Time Series Forecasting with Diffusion, Denoise, and Disentanglement** -- This work addresses the time series forecasting problem with generative modeling; involves a bidirectional VAE backbone equipped with diffusion, denoising for prediction accuracy, and disentanglement for model interpretability.  | [Paper](https://arxiv.org/abs/2301.03028), [Tweet](https://twitter.com/dair_ai/status/1614676699915980804?s=20&t=3GITA7PeX7pGwrqvt97bYQ)  |

 ---
-[Subscribe to our newsletter](https://nlpnews.substack.com/) to stay on top of ML research and trends.

-We use a combination of AI-powered tools, analytics, and human curation to build the lists of papers.

 ## Top ML Papers of the Week (Jan 1-8)